-I have to be honest, the Sony RX100 is a great camera, but the only reason I shot with it here was because my Ricoh GR II battery died.
-Haha...however, I was surprised to learn that the RX100 is quite capable out on the streets, too!
+I have to be honest, the Sony RX100 is a great camera.
+However, the only reason I used it for my Chinatown street photography was because my Ricoh GR battery died!
+Haha...to tell the truth, I was surprised to learn that the RX100 is capable out on the Singapore streets, too!

 Words & Photos By Nathan Allen